cognitive-catalyst/WA-Testing-Tool/examples/blind.md

 # Blind Set Testing
 ## Story
-Given an training set of Assistant intents with optional entities set, the user wants to test its performance by using a blind set.
+Given a training set of Watson Assistant utterances mapped to intents with optional entities set, the user wants to test its performance by using a blind set.

 ## Workflow
-Unlike k fold process, no separate folds will be created.
+Unlike k-fold process, no separate folds will be created.
 Only one workspace is going to be trained using all of the training set.
 After the testing, both the test output and the `previous_test_out` are feed into `createPrecisionCurve.py` for plotting curves.

 ## Input file
 `config.ini`